skoolkid/sk6502/README.md

 * Skool reference calculator (for converting address operands into hyperlinks)
 * Label substitution (when converting a skool file to ASM or HTML)
 * Case conversion (when converting a skool file to ASM or HTML)
+* Control directive composer (for converting skool files into control files)

 In short, you can create a cross-referenced HTML disassembly and assembler-ready source file right now.